-Gross additions include increases in the cost basis of investments resulting from new portfolio investments, follow-on investments, accrued PIK and accretion of original issue discount.
+- Gross additions include increases in the cost basis of investments resulting from new portfolio investments, follow-on investments, accrued PIK and accretion of original issue discount.
 Gross additions also include transfers into Affiliate or Control classification.
 Gross reductions include decreases in the cost basis of investments resulting from principal repayments and sales.
-Gross reductions also include transfers out of Affiliate or Control classification.

-All debt investments are income producing.
-Equity and warrant investments are non-income producing, unless otherwise noted.

-The equity investment is income producing, based on rate disclosed.
+Gross reductions also include transfers out of Affiliate or Control - (4) Gross reductions include decreases in the cost basis of investments resulting from principal repayments and sales.
+Gross reductions also include transfers out of Affiliate or Control classification. - All debt investments are income producing.
+Equity and warrant investments are non-income producing, unless otherwise noted. - The equity investment is income producing, based on rate disclosed.